 With shopping, also comes returns.
 Whether it’s a gift that missed the mark or buyer’s remorse, be prepared for above-average returns during and immediately after the holidays.
 Make sure your customer service desk is well equipped to assist in the return process and can address any questions that visitors may have.
 The smoother you execute returns, the more likely you are to have a customer that may want to come back at another time.

-Being able to understand where patrons are coming from and reverse their purchase in a polite, timely manner will make a real difference.
-Take it another step further by investing in the BORIS model (buy online return in store).
+Being able to understand where patrons are coming from and reverse their purchases in a polite, timely manner will make a real difference.
+Take it another step further by investing in the BORIS model (buy online return in-store).
 This will certainly be a positive experience for your customer, so they keep you in mind for next year.